AcademySoftwareFoundation/openexr/website/API.rst

 such as Rust.

-Currently, the two libraries and APIs sit alongside each other, althogh in future OpenEXR releases, the C++ API will migrate to use the new core in stages.
+Currently, the two libraries and APIs sit alongside each other, although in future OpenEXR releases, the C++ API will migrate to use the new core in stages.
 It is not the intention to entirely deprecate the C++ API, nor must all applications re-implement EXR I/O in terms of the C library.
 The C API does not, and will not, provide the rich